 Pest Identification – Stored Product Pests

 Stored product pests are, quite simply, pests that infest stored food products.
 They’re attracted to a variety of foods, including grains, cereals, nuts, seeds, dried fruit, and even candy.
-Most of the time, they’re an issue for processing plants and manufacturers, but they’re prevalent in grocery stores, restaurants, and homes in Northern California and Northern Nevada as well.
+Most of the time, they’re an issue for processing plants and manufacturers, but they’re prevalent in grocery stores, restaurants, and homes in California and Northern Nevada as well.
 Keeping them away may prove difficult, but it’s key to avoiding health and financial problems.

 Why Are Stored Product Pests Concerning?